josefK128/blossom/README.md

   present the module uses the {0,1}-valued adjacency matrix values as weights.

-  The module also reports the number of vertex matches in a maximum matching (counting both vertices of match edges), and also generates a list of edges (both directions) for the maximum matching, corresponding to the given adjacency matrix - for example 'graphN.csv'.
+  The module also reports the number of vertex matches in a maximum matching (counting both vertices of match edges), and also generates an array of edge tuples (both directions) for the maximum matching, corresponding to the given adjacency matrix - for example 'graphN.csv'.

   Usage is:
   ```>py blossom.py  graphN.csv```